 Have you read my blog called “3 Valuable Life Lessons From Leading Women’s Circles”?
 If not, click here to discover what you could be doing to be the best facilitator and person you can be!

 Are you a Women’s Circle Facilitator struggling with self doubt, self promotion and bringing women back to your circles consistently?
-Do you want to be able to support more women?
+Do you want to be able to make your circle into a sustainable side hustle?

 I’ve created this resource for you that includes the 10 key factors that helped me to stand out as a women’s circle facilitator, become confident in my offerings, consistently fill up circles and create community, despite having other women’s circles in my area.